TheIconfactory/Tapestry/Documentation/API.md

 		{
 			"id": "favorite",
 			"name": "Add Favorite",
-			"icon": "heart.fill",
+			"icon": "heart.fill"
 		},
 		{
 			"id": "unfavorite",
 			"name": "Remove Favorite",
-			"icon": "heart",
+			"icon": "heart"
 		},
+		{
+			"id": "thread",
+			"name": "Thread",
+			"icon": "bubble",
+			"role": "context"
+		}
 	],
 }
 ```

-When returning an `Item` in `processResults()` you will specify a dictionary of actions that can be applied to the item.
+When returning an `Item` in `processResults()` you can include a dictionary of `actions` that can be applied to that item.
 Each action has an `id` and a string value that will be passed to the action when it's performed.

 For example, an action that marks an item as a favorite, might need an identifier: